cap-ntu/ML-Model-CI/README.md

 ## Citation

-If you use MLModelCI in your work or use any functions published in MLModelCI, please cite:
+If you use MLModelCI in your work or use any functions published in MLModelCI, we would appreciate if you could cite:
 ```
 @article{zhang2020mlmodelci,
   title={MLModelCI: An Automatic Cloud Platform for Efficient MLaaS},